 Provides a general overview of chemical processes in the natural environment.
 Subjects include the chemistry of natural and anthropogenically influenced processes in air, soil, and water; energy production and its impact.
 Laboratory focuses on the analytical tools and methods used in chemical analyses of environmental samples.
 Completion of CHEM S349 with a C or better precludes registration for CHEM S350.
-CHEM S341 recommended.
+Successful completion of CHEM S321 is recommended.

-Prerequisite: CHEM S106 with C or better.
+Prerequisite: CHEM S106 (C 2.0 or better).